Easy Vegan Date Pinwheel Cookies (Soft Sesame Swirl Cookies)

-These vegan date-filled pinwheel cookies are soft, buttery (without butter!), and naturally sweetened with rich date paste.
+These vegan date pinwheel cookies are soft, buttery (without butter!), and naturally sweetened with rich date paste.
 Coated in crunchy sesame seeds and rolled into beautiful spirals, they’re a perfect Middle Eastern-inspired treat for tea time or holidays.
 This dairy-free version uses oil instead of butter, making it lighter yet just as delicious.
 The combination of tender dough and caramel-like dates creates an irresistible bite every time.
 Whether you’re baking for guests or meal prepping sweets for the week, these easy vegan cookies are guaranteed to impress with both flavor and presentation.

 SHOP OUR ONLINE STORE FOR OLIVE OIL, MEDITERRANEAN SPICES AND MUCH MORE.

-Vegan Date Filled Pinwheel Cookies
+Vegan Date Pinwheel Cookies

 Ingredients